zilishen/documentation/content/nim/monitoring/security-monitoring/deploy/install-security-monitoring.md

 {{%/tab%}}
 {{</tabs>}}

-2. Restart the NGINX Management Suite platform services:
+2. Restart the NGINX Instance Manager platform services:

     ```bash
     sudo systemctl restart nms
     ```

-    NGINX Management Suite components started this way run by default as the non-root `nms` user inside the `nms` group, both of which are created during installation.
+    NGINX Instance Manager components started this way run by default as the non-root `nms` user inside the `nms` group, both of which are created during installation.

 3. Restart the NGINX web server: